deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

 ## Whataboutism / whataboutery

-Whataboutism, also known aswhataboutery, is a variant of the [tu quoque](https://en.wikipedia.org/wiki/Tu_quoque)[logical fallacy](https://en.wikipedia.org/wiki/Logical_fallacy) that attempts to discredit an opponent's position by charging them with [hypocrisy](https://en.wikipedia.org/wiki/Hypocrisy) without directly refuting or disproving their argument.
+Whataboutism, also known as whataboutery, is a variant of the [tu quoque](https://en.wikipedia.org/wiki/Tu_quoque)[logical fallacy](https://en.wikipedia.org/wiki/Logical_fallacy) that attempts to discredit an opponent's position by charging them with [hypocrisy](https://en.wikipedia.org/wiki/Hypocrisy) without directly refuting or disproving their argument.

 ## Others